SubramanyaKS/reactjs-toggleswitch/README.md

 <!--
 ![NPM Version](https://img.shields.io/npm/v/reactjs-toggleswitch) -->

-`reactjs-switch` is  a simple toggle switch component implemented using react js and TypeScript.It is a customizable toggle switch component for React applications.
+`reactjs-toggleswitch` is  a simple toggle switch component implemented using react js and TypeScript.It is a customizable toggle switch component for React applications.
 It provides a simple and intuitive way to implement toggle functionality with customizable styles and behavior.

 ## Installation